antmicro/renode-linux-runner-action/docs/Network.md

 ## Known issues

-Sometimes when cloning Git repositories the emulated system using an HTTPS connection, the download fails due to certificate errors or buffer overflows.
-If you have an idea how we can solve this problem, feel free to suggest it to us.
+Cloning Git repositories for the emulated system using an HTTPS connection sometimes fails due to certificate errors or buffer overflows.
+We are open for suggestions on solving this problem.